mirrerror/mirrerror/README.md

 ### :man_technologist: About me:

 My name is Dmitriy.
 I'm 20.
 I'm a future Software Engineer from Moldova.
-I like to solve problems, programming, learning languages, cultures and workout.
+I like to solve problems, programming, learning languages, cultures, listening to music and workout.

 ### :hammer_and_wrench: Languages and Tools: